BTMPL/yaasync/README.md

 ## Synopsis

-yaasync loader od "Yet Another Async" loader is a simple library that will let you load and call your JS synchronically depending on conditions you speciffy.
+yaasync loader or "Yet Another Async" loader is a simple library that will let you load and call your JS synchronically depending on conditions you speciffy.
 It's a *simple* alternative to using big libraries such as [head.js](http://headjs.com/)

 ## Code Example